ironboy/the-rest/README.md

 **Note:** If you want to populate several fields, then call *populate* with a a space delimited string and *populateRevive* with an array of classes.

 ## ACL (Access Control List) - protect certain routes/actions
-If you want to protect certain routes/actions, based on user priviliges or other considerations you can do so by providing a third parameter - a function - to **the.rest** when you setup your backend.
+If you want to protect certain routes/actions, based on user priviliges or other considerations you can do so by providing a fourth parameter - a function - to **the.rest** when you setup your backend.

 ### Backend
 ```js